-- A catheter (thin tube) is positioned into the testicular vein with the help of the x-ray machine.
+- A catheter (thin tube) is guided into the testicular vein with the help of the X-ray machine.
 Small, metal coils are then used to block off the abnormal testicular vein.

 - Once the procedure is complete, the radiologist will remove the catheter and press gently on the entry site for a few minutes to prevent bleeding.

 - The whole procedure will take around 40-60 minutes although treating both sides will take longer.

 - You will be taken back to the day case unit, so that nursing staff may monitor you closely.
 They will let you know when you can eat, drink and mobilise.

 - If you are feeling okay and your checks are normal, you may go home.

 Are there any risks or complications?